50 life-saving TESOL lesson plan resources

 Have a good look at their website and exactly what you’ll receive for your money.
 If they have a free plan or trial, sign up and see if the materials work for you.
 Email the publisher or site and ask any questions.

 You may prefer to purchase a curriculum/lesson plan series that is designed specifically for online teachers or to purchase a textbook from one of the major ELT publishers and adapt it to your needs.
-Each publisher has multiple areas of focus and I couldn’t cover them all in the list, so you might need to go online and ask in teacher groups for suggestions or recommendations if you have a few to choose from.

 Your lesson planning is a highly individual choice

-It took me many years of trying a number of different lesson plan resources before settling on something that worked.
+It took me many years of trying a number of different lesson plan resources before finding something that worked.
 Using pre-made lesson plans can be a great place to start for new teachers or those short on time.
 You may use lesson plans or textbooks as inspiration or decide to tailor a curriculum for a specific learning outcome.

 There are 100s of options and the best lesson plan resources for you will be highly individual – based on the ages, levels, demographics and needs of your students.
+Enter your email for the FREE list of 50+ lesson plans, curricula, textbooks, graded readers and reference books (to help you save precious time, energy and importantly, your sanity).